Variational Autoencoder for Anti-Cancer Drug Response Prediction: Materials and methods

-In our model, both the encoder and the decoder are two-layer fully connected neural network.
-The sizes of both encoder layers are set as 256, while the sizes of both decoder layers are set the same as input data.
+where $\sigma$ represents sigmoid activation.
+In our model, both the encoder and the decoder are 2-layer fully connected neural networks, with the architecture shown in Figure~\ref{fig GeneVAE}.
+The sizes of both encoder layers are set as 256, while the sizes of both decoder layers are set to match input data.
+When encoding gene expression data into latent vectors, we take $\mu_{g}$ as encoded features instead of sampling these vectors from a Gaussian distribution.